ahmedrangel/gql-query-builder/README.md

 # GraphQL Payload Builder

-A simple helper function to generate GraphQL payloads using plain JavaScript Objects (JSON).
+This is an optimized fork of [gql-query-builder](https://github.com/atulmy/gql-query-builder) with extra features for generating GraphQL payloads using plain JavaScript Objects (JSON).

 ## Install